-20+ SEO Words You Should Delete From Your Vocabulary Immediately
+25+ SEO Words To Delete, Add, Or Reconsider In The Web3 Era

 Here’s why you can’t be all things to all people.

-SEO is not magic and it’s not a catchall.
+SEO is not magic, and it’s not a catchall.

-“The word SEO on its own isn’t bad,” said digital marketing consultant and SEO expert Kelsey Jones.
-“People are starting to use it as a way to not explain to clients what they are doing.
-Shady agencies are using vague terms to not be transparent with clients.
+“The word SEO on its own isn’t bad,” said content marketing consultant and SEO expert Kelsey Jones.
+“But shady agencies are using vague terms to not be transparent with clients about the actual work they are doing on their website.”

 “I have small business owners coming to me, asking for ‘SEO’ and assuming it will magically make them number one in search results simply because other SEO practitioners have said it’s possible within months.
 As professionals, it’s just not right to be taking advantage of people who have no idea what you’re talking about,” Jones added.

+“I also think the term ‘content’ is slightly misleading and misunderstood because many business owners or C-suite executives don’t understand the blood, sweat, and tears it takes to create a piece of content from the initial idea to research, writing, and promotion.

+They think anyone can create ‘content,’ but it takes a team of professionals who know how the entire process works to make it effective.”

-Considering SEO’s birth dates back to 1997 making it just over 20 years old, there’s still a ton of growing up to do.
+Considering SEO’s birth dates back to 1997, making it just over 20 years old, there’s still a ton of growing up.

 We’ve gone from birth to infancy to middle school to teen years and graduated from college.